dmahurin/git-shadow/README.md

 # mk-git-shadow

-`mk-git-shadow` is a small shell script that creates a *shadow* Git repository.
+`mk-git-shadow` is a script that creates a *shadow* Git repository.
 It sets up a new git directory that **inherits objects from the current repository** via Git’s *alternates* feature and creates a worktree that points back to the current working directory.

 This is useful in sandboxed or restricted environments where direct writes to the `.git` directory are prohibited or not desired.
 The shadow repository shares objects with the original repository while keeping its own history and configuration.